nighthawk/nelly-care/src/content/faq.md

 - Children wear high-visibility vests and trackers (with parental consent).
 - I maintain a 1:4 ratio for close supervision.
 - I carry a fully stocked first aid kit and am trained in First Aid and CPR.
 - For moving between places, the children walk using a walking rope, or are seated in a 4-seater pram with seatbelts.
-We might also use public transport (buses, ferries) depending on the location we visit.
+We might also use public transport (buses, ferries) depending on the location we visit; policies and procedures are in place to ensure safety during travel.
 - In addition, I share daily updates and photos through a private WhatsApp group.
 Individual communication is also available for any specific concerns or questions.
 ​
 ## ​How do I book a spot?